 The talk will be followed by a very generous morning tea/lunch.
 Cost is $25 including refreshments.

 The presenter is Martin Heard who studied History of Art at Manchester University and afterwards spent three years in the editorial department of a fine art publishing company.

 His later career took a detour into the world of information technology, during which time he had the opportunity to work and live for several decades in both continental Europe and North America.

-Martin says "I am now 'retired' from this field of endeavour and for the past ten years have devoted my time to researching Art Historical periods and subjects that have garnered my interest over the years.
+"I am now 'retired' from this field of endeavour and for the past 10 years have devoted my time to researching art historical periods and subjects that have garnered my interest over the years,” Martin said.

 "Travelling, whenever I can, I focus on visiting art galleries and places of historical interest the experiences of which, I hope, have increased my knowledge and perception of the subjects in which I specialise.

 "My aim is to communicate my enthusiasm for art history and share it with every type of audience.”